Role-Based Access Control

 Client User

-Clients are merchants who are processing P2PE transactions.
+Client Users are merchants who are processing P2PE transactions.
 The is the default role for a Client User.
-Users with this role can manage devices, shipments, attestations and view transactions.
-However, they cannot order or take custody of devices.
+Users with this role can manage devices, shipments, attestations and view transactions; however, they cannot order or take custody of devices.

 Client Admin

-Users with the Client Admin role have access to the same functionality as that of the Client Users.
-However they can also create additional users and manage the Client's locations.
+Users with the Client Admin role have access to the same functionality as Client Users; however, they can also create additional users and manage the client's locations.

 Client Custodian

-The Client Custodians user role is designed for users that will receive a device, but will not be the end user of the device.
-They are assigned responsibility for maintaining the custody of the device for a short period.
+The Client Custodians are users who will receive a device but who will not be the end users of that device.
+They are assigned responsibility for maintaining custody of the device for a short period.
 This user can manage devices, shipments and attestations, but they cannot view transactions.

 Client Procurement

-Users with the Client Procurement role has access to device-ordering functionality.
-They also have read-only access to attestations, but cannot view transactions.
-This role is designed for users but must be able to replenish devices or manage their repair status, but do not need to manage device compliance.
+Users with the Client Procurement role have access to device-ordering functionality.
+They also have read-only access to attestations, and cannot view transactions.
+This role is designed for users who must be able to replenish devices or manage their repair status, but who do not need to manage device compliance.

-The key-injection facility (KIF) performs encryption key injection of POI devices.
-They interact with devices before they are sent to the Client/Merchant.
+The Key Injection Facility (KIF) performs encryption key injection of Point of Interaction (POI) devices.
+KIF users interact with devices before they are sent to the Client/Merchant.
 A KIF user has the ability to manage other KIF users, create devices, shipments and update equipment requests.

 Access Control